 One of the best gay and drag bars in the city, Gigi’s is optimal for drinks and a show.
 Enjoy the lively cabaret performances on the lower level or dance the night away in their upstairs bar.
 It’s the perfect little dive for a night of outsized laughs and fun.
 Located in Dearborn off of Warren Avenue.

 This is the oldest LGBTQ establishment in Detroit, serving the community since the 1960s.
-Photographs adorned on the walls chronicle the fascinating lives of members of the community during politically and socially hostile times.
-Located in the heart of Midtown, the restaurant serves simple and delicious food to all kinds of customers during the day, and becomes more an LGBTQ space after 5 p.m.
+Photographs adorn the walls chronicle the fascinating lives of members of the community during politically and socially hostile times.
+Located in the heart of Midtown, the restaurant serves simple and delicious food to all kinds of customers during the day, and becomes more of an LGBTQ space after 5 p.m.
 It’s known for drawing a large black LGBTQ crowd and is welcoming to all walks of life.